21 Best RV Campgrounds on the Beach | East Coast Guide

 17. Jekyll Island Campground

-Jekyll Island Campground is the only campground on the island and while it is a state park, it is run by a vendor.
+Jekyll Island Campground is the only campground on the island.
+While it is a state park, it is run by a vendor.
 The campground has 145 Full hook-up sites with both back-in and pull-thru options.
 Most sites are spacious and have a lot of shade from the mature trees.

-There is a nice well-stocked campground store, laundry facility, clean restrooms, and they rent bicycles.
+There is a nice, well-stocked campground store, laundry facility, and clean restrooms, and they rent bicycles.
 The campground is centrally located and close to restaurants, the pier, and site-seeing attractions.

-The island used to be the retreat of the rich and famous, but after they abandoned it in the late 1940s, Georgia picked it up for back taxes and a little bit of chump change.
+The island used to be the rich and famous retreat, but after they abandoned it in the late 1940s, Georgia picked it up for back taxes and a little chump change.

 Florida